Grete Albrecht: Career

-Albrecht went on to study medicine at Munich and Freiburg before attending the University of Kiel in 1914.
+Albrecht went on to study medicine at the Ludwig-Maximilians-Universität München and the University of Freiburg before attending Kiel University in 1914.
 Here, she started working in a lab and attending classes at the University Surgical Center in August 1914, just as World War I was beginning.
 One year later, in 1915, Albrecht passed the Physikum and started clinicals.
-In 1918 she received her medical license and took the place of a physician who had been stationed at the frontline of the ongoing war.
+In 1918, she received her medical license and took the place of a physician who had been stationed at the front line of the ongoing war.

 After getting married and having two children, Albrecht had to leave her practice in Berlin and moved to Hamburg, where she began volunteering in the internal medicine and dermatology wards at a local hospital.
 It was in Hamburg that her interest in mental and neurological diseases began.

-In 1928 Albrecht started training at the University Clinic in Marburg and the University Clinic in Eppendorf.
-She started practising as a neurologist in 1931.
+In 1928, Albrecht started training at the University Clinic at Marburg University and the University Clinic in Eppendorf.
+She started practicing as a neurologist in 1931.
 When the Nazi period began, however, Albrecht was forbidden to have a contract with the national health insurance system because her husband also had a job.

-When the Second World War ended in 1945, Albrecht helped to re-establish the Hamburg Medical Board and became a director, a title she held until 1963.
+When the Second World War ended in 1945, Albrecht helped to reestablish the Hamburg Medical Board and became a director, a title she held until 1963.
 She also helped establish the German Medical Women's Association and was vice-president of the Medical Women's International Association from 1958 to 1963.